elix/elix/README.md

 The Elix project itself _requires no build step_.
 You are free to use your preferred tools to bundle the Elix modules for better network performance.

+## React

+See the [sample React project](https://github.com/elix/react-example) showing how to use Elix components in a React application.

 ## TypeScript

 See the [sample TypeScript project](https://github.com/elix/typescript-example) showing how to use Elix components in a TypeScript application.
 Elix includes TypeScript declaration files so that you can confirm that interactions with Elix components are type safe.